stanfordnmbl/osim-rl/README.md

 To model physics and biomechanics we use [OpenSim](https://github.com/opensim-org/opensim-core) - a biomechanical physics environment for musculoskeletal simulations.

+## What's new compared to NIPS 2017: Learning to run?

+We took into account comments from the last challenge and there are several changes:

+* You can use experimental data (to greatly speed up learning process)
+* We released the 3rd dimensions (the model can fall sideways)
+* We added a prosthetic leg -- the goal is to solve a medical challenge on modeling how walking will change after getting a prosthesis.
+Your work can speed up design, prototying, or tuning prosthetics!

 ## Getting started

 **Anaconda** is required to run our simulations.
 Anaconda will create a virtual environment with all the necessary libraries, to avoid conflicts with libraries in your operating system.
 You can get anaconda from here https://www.continuum.io/downloads.
 In the following instructions we assume that Anaconda is successfully installed.